Victoria Vetri: Playboy

 Using the name Angela Dorian, Vetri was Playboy's Playmate of the Month for the September 1967 issue and subsequently was the 1968 Playmate of the Year.
 Vetri won $20,000 and a new car (an all pink 1968 AMC AMX) when she was selected Playmate of the Year.
 A nude photo of her (along with fellow playmates Leslie Bianchini, Reagan Wilson, and Cynthia Myers) was inserted into Apollo 12 Extra-vehicular activity astronaut cuff checklists by pranksters at NASA.

 Thinking it would give her the pick of acting roles, Vetri took on modelling for Playboy.
 However, she said that posing actually hindered her career by limiting the roles she was offered.
 She felt she was typecast because of her beauty.

 Vetri posed topless for the April 1984 Playboy pictorial Playmates Forever!
 Part Two.
 In Tom Clancy's 2004 biography of Gen. Tony Zinni, USMC (Ret.), Zinni remarks on receiving a copy of the September 1967 Playboy centerfold from his advisers for his birthday, which he kept as a memento of his time in Vietnam.

 Personal life

 Vetri, aged 18, married Hugh Terry Whettam on April 7, 1963.
 Their son was born on September 8, 1963.
 They were divorced in 1966.
 She then married John Lee Hage on December 29, 1966, and they were divorced in 1967.
-Vetri married Heinz Gottfried Schwetz on November 13, 1978 and they were divorced on February 25, 1983.
-In 1986, she and Bruce Rathgeb were married.
+Vetri married Heinz Gottfried Schwetz on November 13, 1978, and they were divorced on February 25, 1983.
+In 1986, she and Bruce Rathgeb were married; they divorced in 2016, during Vetri’s incarceration for her attempted manslaughter of Rathgeb.